gregjames1/Network-Security-Groups/README.md

 <img width="1860" alt="Screenshot 2023-08-06 at 7 19 38 PM" src="https://github.com/gregjames1/Network-Security-Groups/assets/129281605/6c1d85e6-4c74-4dcc-abf0-9a1265368ecb">
 </p>
 <p>
-Return to Wireshark and filter for SSH traffic.
-In PowerShell, SSH into VM-2 using the private IP address and the credentials set up when creating the VM.
-Observe the traffic in Wireshark as you connect to the server using this protocol.
+Return to WireShark and filter for SSH traffic.
+In PowerShell, SSH into VM-2 using the private IP address and the credentials set up when creating VM-2.
+Observe the traffic in WireShark as you connect to the server using this protocol.
 </p>
 <br />